What is a Computer Network? Definition, Types, Examples

 What is a Computer network?
 Definition

+A computer network is a system that connects two or more computing devices together so they can communicate and share resources.
 These devices include everything from a mobile phone to a server and can be connected through physical wires such as fibre topics, or entirely wirelessly via WiFi.
-Devices in a computer network act as network nodes, interacting with each other through a set of standardized communication protocols.

 The primary purpose of a computer network is to enable communication and data exchange between different devices, allowing them to work together efficiently.

 Read: What is Computer Architecture?
-Definition, Types, Structure
+Definition, Types, Structure.

 What was the First Computer network?